potatoeggy/eifueo/docs/chw3mz.md

     Wherever it shines, it is bright.
     Wherever there is a Communist Party,
     Hurrah, there the people are liberated!

-**Statues** of Mao were erected in front of state offices, universities, and schools.

 #### Historians